livingdocsIO/documentation/content/guides/documents/document-lifecycle/restore-a-document/index.md

 Restoring only makes the document visible again.
 It does not undo everything that happened when the document was deleted.

-These steps happen on delete:
+These steps happen on restore:

 * it is not marked as deleted anymore
 * it is added to the drafts elasticsearch index again